-Conclusions
+5.4.5 Conclusions

-The use of PESQ for assessing the performance of handsets in noise should be avoided.
-Almost all modern UE’s now provide noise suppression as part of their default operation and it is shown that PESQ produces misleading results when used in conjunction with noise suppression algorithms.
-Using PESQ to compare UE’s is unreliable since a comparison of the results with actual listening tests shows a different rank order between the two tests, i.e. the best PESQ score does not always produce the best overall score from a listening test.
-The PESQ scores (MOS_LQO) also substantially under predict the P.835 OVRL scores obtained from the listening test.
-In addition, in Annex B of ETSI EG 202 396-3 [8], results for P.835 listening tests are compared to predictions from PESQ and are shown to not correlate well with the subjective results.
+The use of P.862.1 [9] and P.862.2 [10] for assessing the performance of handsets in noise should be avoided.
+Almost all modern UEs now provide noise suppression as part of their default operation and it is shown that P.862.1 [9] and P.862.2 [10] produces misleading results when used in conjunction with noise suppression algorithms.
+Using P.862.1 [9] and P.862.2 [10] to compare UE’s is unreliable since a comparison of the results with actual listening tests shows a different rank order between the two tests, i.e. the best P.862.1 [9] and P.862.2 [10] score does not always produce the best overall score from a listening test.
+The P.862.1 [9] and P.862.2 [10] scores (MOS_LQO) also substantially under predict the P.835 [4] OVRL scores obtained from the listening test.
+In addition, in Annex B of ETSI EG 202 396-3 [11], results for P.835 [4] listening tests are compared to predictions from P.862.1 [9] and P.862.2 [10] and are shown to not correlate well with the subjective results.

-Finally, the use of PESQ for comparing handsets may steer manufacturers to tune their algorithms to maximize the PESQ score.
+Finally, the use of P.862.1 [9] and P.862.2 [10] for comparing handsets may steer manufacturers to tune their algorithms to maximize the P.862.1 [9] and P.862.2 [10] score.
 For the reasons exposed, such tuning may actually degrade the speech quality as perceived by human listeners.

--------------------------------------------------------------------------------------------------------------------------

-Xx References
+For WB it is not too surprising that the objective tools that are intended to predict the perceived quality of telephone speech with noise reduction (e.g. TS 103 106 [5]) perform that task better than tools which were not initially designed to do so.
+However there is still room for improvement, as even TS 103 106 [5] does not preserve the rank order, which can make comparative evaluations unreliable.

+For SWB none of the three predictors performed particularly well.
+Again this is to be expected since P.862.2 [10] and TS 103 106 [5] were not designed to be used on SWB speech, and P.863 [6] was not designed for use with modern terminal noise suppression algorithms.

+Further work is needed to develop more effective objective measures especially for wider bandwidths.
+It is particularly important to ensure that maximum error and rank order are taken into account as well as just RMSE, which would enable more reliable comparative evaluations of solutions across a range of operation scenarios including different background noises and noise suppression technologies.

+References for section 5.4 of TR 26.931

 [1] Recommendation ITU-T P.862, Perceptual evaluation of speech quality (PESQ): An objective method for end-to-end speech quality assessment of narrow-band telephone networks and speech codecs, 02/2001.